 In 1995 I completed the original Yoga Works teacher training program with Maty Ezraty and Chuck Miller, then immersed myself in advanced teacher training 1995-1997, including in-depth workshops with a wide array of senior teachers in the Iyengar, Yoga Therapy, Ashtanga Vinyasa, and Kundalini methods, all of which I continued to explore for many years.
 I started teaching a full schedule of classes in January 1996 and have taught yoga ever since.

 Reflecting on my experience with Yoga Inside, my background in education, and my experience as a yoga student and teacher, I felt inspired to write Teaching Yoga, which was published in 2010.
-As I very much enjoy the art of crafting sentences and attempting to clearly articulate ideas, I've felt drawn to further writing, penning articles and "For Teachers" columns for Yoga Journal and Yoga International, blogging, and writing more book on the art, science, and spirit of teaching yoga: Yoga Sequencing, Yoga Adjustments, and Yoga Therapy.
+As I very much enjoy the art of crafting sentences and attempting to clearly articulate ideas, I've felt drawn to do more writing, penning articles and "For Teachers" columns for Yoga Journal China, Yoga Jounral Deautschland, and Yoga International, blogging, and writing more books on the art, science, and spirit of teaching yoga: Yoga Sequencing, Yoga Adjustments, and Yoga Therapy.
 I'm presently completing a book on sleep and also preparing a book on the myths, mysteries, and pseudoscience in yoga, the healing arts, and the philosophies of consciousness.